peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 The path towards peace is truth.

-Truth-seeking is not an easy business.
-You essentially have to understand, with deep conviction, things that you’ve been programmed to misunderstand.
+Truth-seeking essentially means that you have to understand, with deep conviction, things that you’ve been programmed to misunderstand.
 You have to have enough humility and sincerity to be able to replace old ideas with the new, however painful they may seem.

 In this nature, you must acknowledge not only the truth and nature surrounding PMO but also the truth about your own mind.
 The truth about the struggle to leave.
 No rock should be left unturned.
 Through this, freedom will arise.